github/opensource.guide/CONTRIBUTING.md

   - /features/mastering-markdown/index.html
 ```

-Don't laugh!
 Those paths determine how the landing page for Guides is ordered.
-(There's a bug in Jekyll where every new page is reshuffled when the site is built.)
+(Jekyll gleefully fetches whatever it can, so sometimes the front page gets reshuffled when the site is built.)

 Add a path to your new guide wherever you see fit!